 I’m also working on a travel memoir about backpacking solo through Africa.
 After years of dreaming about traveling, I left my reporting job in Houston in mid-2008 and backpacked through West Africa, Cameroon and Madagascar, freelancing for various publications along the way.
 The book’s about what it was like to explore those places alone as a woman, and the dichotomy between my 20-something desire for both independence and companionship.

 I learned to love journalism at Northwestern University’s Medill School of Journalism, where I completed the master’s-degree program.
 I’m also an alumna of Colby College and have completed writer’s residencies at The Hambidge Center and the Virginia Center for the Creative Arts.
-I live in the Washington, D.C. area. (at least for now), and I grew up in upstate New York.
+I live in the Washington, D.C. area, and I grew up in upstate New York.

 Want to get in touch?
 See my contact page.